1957 United States Senate special election in Texas

 The 1957 United States Senate special election in Texas was held on April 2, 1957, to complete the unexpired term of Senator Price Daniel, who resigned to become Governor of Texas.
-Interim Senator William Blakley did not run for re-election.
+Interim Senator William Blakley did not run in the special election.
 Ralph Yarborough won the race with a plurality of the vote; no majority was required.

 Background

 In November 1956, incumbent senator Price Daniel was elected Governor of Texas.
 He had announced his resignation that September after winning the Democratic nomination, but it only became effective after he took office in January 1957.
 Outgoing Governor Allan Shivers appointed William Blakley to fill the seat until a successor could be elected.
 At the time of his appointment, Blakley was mum about which party he would vote with in the Senate; he had never held political office before.
 Soon after, he announced that he would serve as a Democrat, ensuring Democratic control in the narrowly divided Senate.
 The special election was scheduled for April 2.
 Blakley declined to run in the special election.
 The winner would finish Daniel's term ending in 1959.